Back to top

 Knox Authentication Manager is a managed app for shared Samsung devices that provides multiuser facial biometrics and sign-in automation for increased frontline worker productivity and safety.

-Knox Authentication Manager works with the following UEM solutions using fully managed devices with access to Managed Google Play:
+Knox Authentication Manager works with the following UEM or EMM solutions using fully managed devices with access to Managed Google Play:

 VMware Workspace ONE Launcher